Contact Us | Search

 They will also provide a platform for linking forecasts to culturally and ecologically appropriate actions to make use of forecast information.
 Meanwhile, the project focus on best-available seasonal forecasts will add a dimension of capabilities to CSVs that is currently absent.

-Establishing climate smart villages (CSV) and implementing climate smart agriculture (CSA) are both knowledge & capital intensive and require long-term support.
+Establishing climate smart villages and implementing climate smart agriculture (CSA) are both knowledge and capital intensive, and require long-term support.
 Subsistence farmers found it hard to innovate and invest in better land management and climate smart agriculture.
 Therefore, the skill and capacity building effort should be location-specific and provided by very senior and senior experts and researchers.
+Further scaling up of best sustainable green technologies and approaches will be only materialized at the local level by establishing business model enterprises will be a viable option to expand CSA practices.

 The team plans to continue and reinforce the following activities for a sustainable future at CSV levels: